weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 you have her "complex."
 Some people would say she had really done well in one sense with her life.
 She had attained by her own unaided efforts to a comfortable, even if menial, position, where she had heat, light and enough to eat.
-They would ask: Considering her beginnings what <span id="calibre_link-103" page-number="56" page-name="Page:There Is Confusion.djvu/62" page-index="62" page-quality="3" title="Page:There_Is_Confusion.djvu/62"></span>more could she want?
+They would ask: Considering her beginnings what more could she want?
 Alas, in that dull soul unknown aspirations stirred, amazing questions took form.
 "Why, why, why?" asked Mis' Sparrow in her own peculiar dialect, "are all the sweetness and light of life showered